ansible/ansible-rulebook/README.rst

 Let's look closer at the event source::

-        - benthomasson.eda.range:
+        - ansible.eda.range:
             limit: 5

-This section of YAML defines that an event source plugin from the benthomasson.eda should be loaded and given the arguments: limit=5.
+This section of YAML defines that an event source plugin from the ansible.eda should be loaded and given the arguments: limit=5.
 This source will generate a range of numbers from zero to 4 and then exit.